life-itself/web3/notes/collective-action-problems-and-climate-change.md

 * Underlying aspiration: To sequestrate carbon, to plant more trees, and to drive up the price of carbon offsets -  as we buy more of them, there'll be less supply, that will make it more expensive to pollute...
 * Klima tokens are a reserve currency that can act as a complementary currency to the world's national currencies that can be used to do targeted quantitative easing to encourage either degrowth or decarbonisation.
 * The potential to raise a lot of money due to price volatility of Klima tokens
-* KlimaDAO are engaging with important questions that need addressed
+* KlimaDAO are engaging with important questions that need to be addressed
   *   How do we find cooperative solutions to climate change?
 KlimaDAO are trying to address crucial questions surrounding human cooperation and institutional design.

 ## *The Ministry of the Future* - Kim Stanley Robinson